-I frequently work with both beginner and intermediate beekeepers who have trouble figuring out why their hive is acing aggressive, so I’ve done my best to lay out all the reasons which cause honey bees to become angry.
+I frequently work with both beginner and intermediate beekeepers who have trouble figuring out a bee’s aggressive behavior.
+I’ve done my best to lay out all the reasons which cause honey bees to become angry.

-By understanding these reasons, I feel confident that you’ll be able to pinpoint the cause, so you quickly remedy your aggressive hive!
+By understanding these reasons, I feel confident that you’ll be able to pinpoint the cause so you can quickly remedy your aggressive hive!

 If the colony has swarmed after initiating a new queen, or you introduced a locally bred queen, then you are exposing yourself to the risk of hosting an aggressive colony.

-In the case of swarming or a queen’s death, the new virgin queen will mate with whatever drones happen to be at the mating spot.
+In the case of swarming or a queen’s death, the new queen bee will mate with whatever drones happen to be at the mating spot.

 Naturally, you don’t have any control over what drones will be hanging around, hollering at pretty young queens.

-2. Lack of a Smoker or Using One Incorrectly
+2. Lack of a Bee Smoker or Using One Incorrectly

-We use smokers the same way the secret service uses signal jammers, or so I’ve heard.
+During hive inspections, beekeepers use smokers the same way the Secret Service uses signal jammers, or so I’ve heard.

-The smoke interrupts the alarm pheromone and causes the bees to fill up on honey, which makes them much easier to work around.
+The smoke interrupts the alarm pheromone and causes the bees to fill up on honey.
+Smokers calm bees, making them much easier to work around.

 3. Nectar Dearth

-Being hungry is always an excuse to be in a dark mood.
+Being hungry is always an excuse for our industrious friends to be cranky bees.
 Have you ever been “hangry” before?
 For bees, even when they have enough honey, they get paranoid.

-All bees are not created equal, and some colonies may either have too many mouths to feed or too little honey stored in their pantry.
+All bees are not created equal.
+Some honey bee colonies may either have too many mouths to feed or too little honey stored in their pantry.
 Honey then becomes a very precious commodity, and the last thing the bees want is visitors.

-It gets so bad that they throw their brother drones out in order to ensure that their stores get them through to the next blooming season.
+It gets so bad that they throw their brother drones out to ensure that their stores get them through to the next blooming season.

-So you’ll notice that you get a very unfriendly welcome and aggressive bee behavior if you approach the hive during this period.
+So you’ll notice that you get pretty aggressive bee behavior if you approach the hive during this period.

 4. Clumsy Beekeepers